cjosey/svg_ray/INSTALL.md

 Open a terminal, and change directory to where the source was downloaded.

-Run
+Run:
 ```
 julia example.jl
 ```
-Or if you have a large amount of RAM:
+Or to run a parallel simulation:
 ```
 julia -p <number of CPU cores> example.jl
 ```